 All puppies are sweet and cute; yours will be no different.
-Chihuahuas are sweet and cute as well, and your Chihuahua will be super friendly to you.
-Chihuahuas are unique in that they fall in love quickly with their masters but don't often have any interest in meeting other people or other dogs.
+Chihuahuas are sweet and cute dog breeds as well, and your Chihuahua will be super friendly to you.
+Chihuahuas are a unique dog breed in that they fall in love quickly with their masters but don't often have any interest in meeting other people or other dogs.

 Chihuahuas are very comfortable within their own spaces, so to teach your Chihuahua to be friendly you need to expand his personal space.
 Having a friendly Chihuahua means your dog won't give off the scary bark every time your doorbell rings or a guest walks in the house.
 A friendly Chihuahua won't growl at your guests as they reach over to pet him or pick him up.
 A friendly Chihuahua sits in your lap and allows others to be near you.
 A Chihuahua, if not taught to be friendly to other people will come across as aggressive and possibly even mean.
 This is not what their personality is; they are just built to be the only dog in your universe and need to be trained that your universe doesn't always revolve around them.